-The skin should be dark golden and the duck will be cooked when the juice runs clear when the thigh is pricked with a skewer or has an internal temp of minimum 75°C (hello digital meat thermometer – see below).
+The skin should be dark golden and the duck will be cooked when the juice runs clear when the thigh is pricked with a skewer or has an internal temp of minimum 75°C when tested with a digital meat thermometer.

 Remove from the oven and allow to rest for 10-15 minutes before slicing or serve on top of the remaining oranges sliced into rounds and fresh cherries.